Skip to content Skip to footer

 SF-36 Physical Component and IWQoL-Lite Scores

-Clinical trials increasingly incorporate patient-reported outcome measures alongside biological endpoints.
 In the SURMOUNT program, validated instruments including the SF-36 health survey and the Impact of Weight on Quality of Life (IWQoL-Lite) scale were administered before and throughout the treatment period.
 Physical component scores on the SF-36 improved significantly in active treatment arms compared with placebo.
 IWQoL-Lite domain scores — covering physical function, self-esteem, work performance, sexual life, and public distress — all showed statistically significant improvement in active treatment participants.
-These improvements were correlated with degree of weight loss but were not fully explained by it, suggesting that some quality-of-life benefit may arise from metabolic effects independent of mass reduction alone.

 Tirzepatide Side Effects: Safety Profile Documented in Clinical Research